JafarArashMehr/Hyperelasticity-in-FEniCS/new/fully.rst

    W= c_1(I_1-3)+p(J-1)

-.. note:: In the above equation, the parameter :math:`Lagrange Multiplier` enforcing the fully incompressibility condition
+.. note:: In the above equation, the parameter :math:`p` is **Lagrange Multiplier** enforcing the fully incompressibility condition

 The stress is defined: